silverclaw/RemoteCL/README.md

 You can (should) set the OpenCL version you want to support (or the one supported by your platform) by setting `CL_TARGET_OPENCL_VERSION` (which defaults to 220).
 Attempting to support a version above the one your platform exposes might lead to link errors or runtime crashes.

-A client can connect to a server with a higher or equal supported CL version, but not lower.

 The server option `REMOTECL_SERVER_USE_THREADS` (default off) will make the server spawn a thread instead of forking the parent process when a connection is accepted.
 This decreases security as there is no memory separation as well as possibly being unsafe if one of the connections causes a crash (for example, on a wild pointer).
 It does, however, make it easier to debug without having to set up follow-child process.

 The option `REMOTECL_ENABLE_ZLIB` will make large data packets be zlib compressed before being sent through the network.
 The minimum size of the packet to be compressed is set in-source (see `packet/payload.h`).
 You may want to disable this if your cross-compile setup does not have zlib or if you're on a fast local network, where compressing would just waste time.
 Note that a server and client with different zlib configurations will not connect.